 A study of nursing care problems presented during the normal and complicated childbearing maternity cycle with emphasis on the normal cycle.
-Also care of the newborn infant is

-Prerequisite: Successful completion of the third quarter PNE.
+The normal newborn infant, premature infant, and infants with abnormalities will also be studied.
+Opportunities for supervised clinical experiences in the nursing care of the childbearing family and newborn are provided.
+Utilization of the nursing process and demonstrating competency in clinical nursing skills are emphasized.